shaileshlal/CICYSiamese/README.md

 address the string landscape problem even in the face of very limited available data.

-The second point is especially relevant to the current state of the art as we indeed have very limited data from the string landscape, and the overwhelmingly vast majority of it is completely unexplored.
+The second point is especially relevant to the current state of the art as we indeed have very limited data from the string landscape, and the overwhelmingly vast majority of it is completely unexplored (i.e. unlabelled).

 ## Project Structure